HORNET-Storage/HORNETS-Nostr-Relay/readme.md

 #### On **Linux or macOS** When Editing Panel in /panel-source (Hot Reload Dev Mode):

+**Disclaimer:** The `build-panel.sh` script will now check for updates to the panel source before re-cloning.
+This means you can now edit the panel code in the `panel-source` directory and then run the `build-panel.sh` script to rebuild the panel without losing your changes.

 *Run this script found in the main directory:*
 ```bash
 ./build-panel-devmode.sh